-In addition to the pre-registered analyses, we explored how learning, variability and motivation differed between children and adults, as well as how learning and variability evolved as a function of age.
+In addition to the pre-registered analyses, we explored how learning, variability, and motivation differed between children and adults, as well as how learning and variability evolved as a function of age.
 The fraction learned did not differ between children and adults (z = -1.0, p = 0.3; Figure 2b) and the linear regression analysis did not indicate any trend in learning from age seven to eighteen (b = 0.0, R2 = 0.01, p = 0.33; Figure 2d).
-Children were more variable than adults both following success (y = 5.8, p < 0.01) and following failure (z = 4.7, p < 0.01; Figure 2c).
-The linear regression analysis indicated a downward trend in variability following reward from age seven to eighteen (b = -0.007, R2 = 0.30, p < 0.01) and following reward absence (b = -0.008, R2 = 0.22, p < 0.01; Figure 2e).
-Lastly, adults were less motivated than children ($\chi 2(8)=25.2$, p < 0.05; Figure A2).
+Children were more variable than adults, both following success (y = 5.8, p < 0.01) and following failure (z = 4.7, p < 0.01; Figure 2c).
+The linear regression analysis indicated a downward trend in variability following reward from ages seven to eighteen (b = -0.007, R2 = 0.30, p < 0.01) and following reward absence (b = -0.008, R2 = 0.22, p < 0.01; Figure 2e).
+Lastly, adults were less motivated than children ($\chi^2(8) = 25.2$, p < 0.05; Figure A2).

-By visual inspection, we observed no differences in the fraction learned between participants instructed in Dutch (48, of whom 28 children) or English (52, of whom 41 children), not when considering all participants and not in children or adults separately (Figure A3).
-We additionally explored task-irrelevant variability in parameters that do not influence reward during the task: circle location and aspect ratio.
-We visually observed that children were more variable than adults, also in the task-irrelevant variables (Figure A4).
-We also visually observed that both children and adults modulated task-irrelevant variability based on their successes and failures: like the higher trial-to-trial changes in radius, they also showed higher trial-to-trial changes in aspect ratio and circle location (Figure A4).
-Task-irrelevant variability was similar for children and adults who were instructed in Dutch or English (not shown).
+By visual inspection, we observed no differences in the fraction learned between participants instructed in Dutch (48, of whom 28 children) and English (52, of whom 41 children) or between left- and right-handers, not when considering all participants and not in children or adults separately (Figure A3).
+We additionally explored task-irrelevant variability in parameters that do not influence the reward during the task: circle location and aspect ratio.
+We visually observed that children were more variable than adults also in the task-irrelevant variables (Figure A4).
+We also visually observed that both children and adults modulated task-irrelevant variability based on their successes and failures; the higher trial-to-trial changes in the radius, they also showed higher trial-to-trial changes in aspect ratio and circle location (Figure A4).
+In both age groups, task-irrelevant variability was similar for participants who were instructed in Dutch or English.